HL7/davinci-dtr/input/pagecontent/specification.md

 <b><span style="color:maroon;">NOTE:</span></b>&nbsp;&nbsp;Although the use of `url` in the content element is valid, using the `data` element will likely be more interoperable.
 </p>
 <br>

+#### Reference Implementation
 A reference implementation has been created.
-The code is available at [DTR GitHub](https://github.com/HL7-DaVinci/dtr).
-The executable can be found [here](https://dtr.davinci.hl7.org/).
+The code is available at [DTR GitHub](https://github.com/HL7-DaVinci/dtr), and the executable can be found at [https://dtr.davinci.hl7.org](https://dtr.davinci.hl7.org/).